Harry Kewell: 2007 AFC Asian Cup

-Kewell did not play for the national team for a year following the World Cup, and made his national-team comeback in a friendly against Singapore on 30 June 2007.
-The match was Australia's last before the 2007 Asian Cup and Kewell came on as a substitute in the 65th minute, scoring his eighth international goal and providing a cross for the final goal in a 3–0 victory.
+Kewell did not play for the national team for a year following the World Cup.
+He made his comeback in a friendly against Singapore on 30 June 2007.
+The match was Australia's last before the 2007 Asian Cup; Kewell came on as a 65th-minute substitute, scoring his eighth international goal and providing a cross for the final goal in a 3–0 victory.
 Kewell was a key part of the Australian squad for their first Asian Cup.
 Kewell scored his ninth international goal for Australia in a 4–0 win over Thailand in the Asian Cup.
-After the group stage, in the quarter-final against Japan, Kewell was sent on to the pitch to replace Mark Viduka in the 61st minute, in a 1–1 draw.
-A penalty shootout was required to break the deadlock and Kewell's first penalty shot for Australia was stopped.
-Australia ultimately lost the shootout and were eliminated from the competition.
+In the quarter-final against Japan, Kewell replaced Mark Viduka in the 61st minute of a 1–1 draw.
+A penalty shoot-out was required to break the deadlock, and Kewell's opening penalty for Australia was saved.
+Australia lost the shoot-out and was eliminated.

 2010 FIFA World Cup

 Qualification

-Kewell did not play either of Australia's first two matches against Qatar and China.
+Kewell missed Australia's first two matches against Qatar and China.
 Kewell was made captain for Australia's qualifier against Iraq at Suncorp Stadium on 1 June 2008.
 He scored the only goal with a header in the 47th minute as Australia won 1–0.
 Kewell also scored the third goal against Qatar in Australia's 3–1 win to put them into the final qualification round.
 In a World Cup qualifier warm-up match against the Netherlands, he scored a penalty won by Joshua Kennedy.
-Australia went on to win 2–1 with Kewell playing a vital part for the national team in the first half.
+Australia won 2–1, with Kewell playing a vital role in the first half.
 Australia then played Uzbekistan, winning 2–0 with Kewell scoring a penalty.

 Finals

 Kewell did not play in Australia's opening game of the 2010 World Cup in South Africa, a 4–0 loss to Germany.
 After the loss, Kewell said that the morale of the team remained high, ahead of a clash against Ghana.
 During the match against Ghana on 19 June, Kewell was sent off for blocking a goal by handling the ball.
-Standing on the goal line, Kewell attempted to block the ball from entering the goal net with his chest, however the ball ricocheted off his arm; he received a straight red card for the offence on the 24-minute.
-Asamoah Gyan went on to score the resulting penalty and the game was drawn 1–1, severely damaging Australia's hopes of progressing past the group stage.
+Standing on the goal line, Kewell attempted to block the ball from entering the goal net with his chest; however, the ball ricocheted off his arm.
+He received a straight red card for the offence in the 24th minute.
+Asamoah Gyan went on to score the resulting penalty, and the match ended 1–1, severely damaging Australia's hopes of progressing past the group stage.
 This was the 150th red card issued in a World Cup match.
 Kewell denied rumours that he was behind a supposed rift in the Socceroos camp.
 After the match, Kewell said that he was devastated by the decision made by referee Roberto Rosetti and felt that the red card "killed" his World Cup dream.